 1/2 teaspoon lemon juice

 1/4 to 1/4 teaspoon crushed red pepper flakes

 1 teaspoon brown sugar

 optional: 1 teaspoon minced parsley (for garnish)

-- When you're ready to cook the fish, preheat the grill to high.
-If you're broiling, set the oven to broil 5 minutes before you're ready to cook (all broilers work a little differently, so pre-heating times will vary).
+- Grill the fish: When you’re ready to cook the fish, preheat the grill to high.
+If you’re broiling, set the oven to broil 5 minutes before you’re ready to cook (all broilers work a little differently, so pre-heating times will vary).

 - For the topping: combine the diced tomatoes, red onions, lemon juice, tamarind paste, red pepper flakes, brown sugar, curry powder, olive oil, and salt.

 - Take the fish from the marinade, do not pat it dry, and place it on a grill-safe tray (with a rim if you’re using the broiler).